 Then restart Nginx.

-For apache, create a directory:
+For Apache, you need to create a directory:

 # mkdir /lib/systemd/system/httpd.service.d/